Here’s what we know about 'Euphoria' season three

 Surprising no one, Euphoria was renewed for a third season in February 2022.

-Francesca Orsi, EVP of HBO programming, said: “Sam [Levinson], Zendaya, and the entire cast and crew of Euphoria have taken season two to extraordinary heights, challenging narrative convention and form, while maintaining its heart.
+Francesca Orsi, EVP of HBO programming, said: “Sam [Levinson, creator], Zendaya, and the entire cast and crew of Euphoria have taken season two to extraordinary heights, challenging narrative convention and form, while maintaining its heart.
 We couldn’t be more honoured to work with this gifted, wildly talented team or more excited to continue our journey with them into season three.”

 Will this be the final season?